mahdiyari/plasmoid-spotify-better/README.md

 kpackagetool6 --type Plasma/Applet --install src
 ```

-This installs **Spotify Better** alongside the original **Spotify** widget.
-The two have separate IDs, settings, and caches; existing Spotify widgets are not replaced.
-For later updates to this fork, use `kpackagetool6 --type Plasma/Applet --upgrade src`.
+This installs **Spotify Better** widget.
+For later updates, use `kpackagetool6 --type Plasma/Applet --upgrade src`.

 After installing or updating, run `plasmashell --replace` from KRunner (Alt+Space), then add **Spotify Better** from the widget picker.